ScoutScale/ScoutScale/tasking.md

 ### To Do:
 - Add debug functionality to be outputed to UI
     - Main focus currently is sending leg values (in units)
-    - Needs to receive serial message to activate (currently thinking "d")
+    - Needs to receive serial message to activate (currently thinking 'd')

 ## Scale UI